appserver-io/appserver/get-started/psrs.md

 * [application](https://github.com/appserver-io-psr/application)
 * [naming](https://github.com/appserver-io-psr/naming)

-> Up from the final version 1.0.0 `Iron Horse`, we guarantee, that `appserver.io` will follow [Semantic Versioning](http://semver.org) and take care, that backwards compatibility for [application specific PSR's]() within a major version will **NEVER** be broken.
+> Up from the final version 1.0.0 `Iron Horse`, we guarantee, that `appserver.io` will follow [Semantic Versioning](http://semver.org) and take care, that backwards compatibility for the [application specific PSR's](#application-specific-psrs) within a major version will **NEVER** be broken.

-### Server specific `PSR's`
+### Server specific `PSRs`

-Beside the above, application specific `PSR's`
+Beside the above, `application specific PSRs`

 * [socket](https://github.com/appserver-io-psr/socket)
 * [context](https://github.com/appserver-io-psr/context)
 * [socket](https://github.com/appserver-io-psr/http-message)
 * [deplyoment](https://github.com/appserver-io-psr/deployment)

-## What does our `PSR's` mean for you
+## What does our `PSRs` mean for you
 ***

 This means, that if you implement an application that works with 1.0.0, we guarantee that it'll run without changes for all releases < 2.0.0. `PSR's` will only be supplemented with new interfaces and methods, whereas existing interfaces and methods will **NOT** be touched.

-## Our vision regarding `PSR's`
+## Our vision regarding `PSRs`
 ***

-As our `PSR's` are on a higher level that the ones maintained by `PHP-FIG` we hope, that someday we've the possiblity to merge them together and let them be maintained and extended by the PHP community.
-As `appserver.io` actually is the only infrastructure (that we know) for PHP, completely written in PHP, the `PSR's` will hopefully help other developers and companies to get a better understanding of how things are implemented and encourages them to work on their own, almost compatible solutions, which will enable developers to deploy their applications on every `PHP Application Server` that implements these `PSR's`.
+As our `PSRs` are on a higher level that the ones maintained by `PHP-FIG` we hope, that someday we've the possiblity to merge them together and let them be maintained and extended by the PHP community.
+As `appserver.io` actually is the only infrastructure (that we know) for PHP, completely written in PHP, the `PSRs` will hopefully help other developers and companies to get a better understanding of how things are implemented and encourages them to work on their own, almost compatible solutions, which will enable developers to deploy their applications on every `PHP Application Server` that implements these `PSRs`.

 More information about our *PHP Standard Recommendations* will follow...